 The image stabilization, known as RockSteady, might not be quite up to GoPro's HyperSmooth, but it's not far off and the Osmo Action does also offer handy extras like a removable battery and lens cover.
 If you're a vlogger who shoots in places that are too demanding for most phones or cameras and don't want to pay top dollar for a Hero 9 Black, then this is a great alternative.

-The GoPro Hero 8 Black may offer handy add-ons, but the Insta360 One R is a properly modular action camera, comprised of a battery, control and camera block.
+The GoPro Hero 9 Black may offer handy add-ons, but the Insta360 One R is a properly modular action camera, comprised of a battery, control and camera block.
 This means you can switch the latter at will to suit your shooting situation, choosing between a 4K action cam and a 360-degree camera.
-There's even a 1-inch sensor block, which we're in the process of testing.
-But does it deliver on its promise of being three cameras in one?
+There's even a 1-inch sensor block (see the Insta360 One R 1-Inch Edition at number 2).
+But does this base model deliver on its promise of being three cameras in one?
 In many ways, yes: clipped together, the One R is only slightly larger than the Hero 8 Black and feels surprisingly sturdy – though you need to fit the mounting case to make it water resistant.
 Image quality is also sharp and relatively stable, with good detail in darker areas.

 In other ways, though, it's less successful: the image processing (at least on the 4K module) can't match the Hero 8 Black or Hero 9 Black, while the 1.3-inch touchscreen is too small for framing 16:9 footage.
 It’s worth remembering, though, that the dual-lens bundle costs less than the GoPro Max alone.
 For that, you get a modular approach that’s flexible and well-executed, delivering great 4K video and solid 360-degree footage.
 Provided software updates can iron out some of the processing issues, the Insta360 One R is well worth a look for those who want to tinker with both 360 video and standard action cam footage.